Liz Kirkwood, Executive Director

 Favorite place in Michigan: There are so many places that are “favorites,” it’s hard to say—Michigan’s beauty is soft, gentle, rough, rugged, and diverse from the ends of both peninsulas to the other ends.
 A few places-- Cathead Point, Lake Michigan’s Dunes, and vistas from the worn down mountains, cliffs and beaches that rim Marquette and Lake Superior.

-Favorite Great Lakes fact: The distance from the border of southeastern Michigan to Ironwood and the Wisconsin border in the UP is almost 650 miles-- an 11-hour drive!
+Favorite Great Lakes fact: The distance from the border of southeastern Michigan to Ironwood and Michigan's border with Wisconsin in the Upper Peninsula is almost 650 miles--an 11-hour drive!
 Perhaps, longer than any distance within any state in the lower forty-eight!
-With lots of shoreline, rivers, lakes, creeks, wetlands, wildlife, pastures, farms, hills and ridges, Great Lakes shoreline all the way.
+With lots of shoreline, rivers, lakes, creeks, wetlands, wildlife, pastures, farms, hills, and ridges, Great Lakes shoreline all the way.